How To Grow Kale From Seed Indoors

 How Often Do You Water Kale?

 Kale likes to be moist but not soaking.
-Like any indoor plant, you'll want to check the soil on a fairly regular basis to make sure it's not gotten too dried out.
-Keep the soil moist and your greens will stay happy.
+Like any indoor plant, you'll want to regularly check the soil to ensure it's not dried out.
+Keep the soil moist, and your greens will stay happy.

 The Right Temperature For Growing Kale